Helping Someone Else

 - Stay friends.
 Don’t pull away from the friendship because it’s too hard for you to handle: That will make the person feel like there is something wrong with them.
 You can always help them find other support people—don’t try to do it alone.

 - Respect their privacy.
 Don’t tell anyone who doesn’t have to know.
 Don’t gossip about it with mutual friends.

 - Listen.
 Try to be supportive without giving advice.
 You really can’t know what is best for someone else.
-A survivor’s power over body and feelings has been temporarily taken away; the person needs support to take that power back, beginning with making his or her own decisions.
+A survivor’s power over their body and feelings has been temporarily taken away; they need support to take that power back, beginning with making their own decisions.

 - Help yourself.
-When someone you care about is experiences sexual or interpersonal misconduct, it affects you in a very deep way.
+When someone you care about experiences sexual or interpersonal misconduct, it can affect you in a very deep way.
 You have your own needs and feelings, which are probably somewhat different than your friend’s.
 Find someone you can go to without violating your friend’s confidence.

 Things to Avoid

 - Interrogating or asking for specifics.
 You are not an investigator.
 Just listen.